alpas/alpasdev/src/main/resources/docs/mixing-assets.md

 <a name="cache-busting-with-asset-fingerprinting"></a>
 ### [Cache Busting with Asset Fingerprinting](#cache-busting-with-asset-fingerprinting)

 Browsers usually cache assets for performance reasons.
 This is all good until you change the assets.
-Browsers would not know about the new changes and might continue to serve the old cached assets.
+Browsers might not know about the new changes and continue to serve the old cached assets.
 To force browsers to load a fresh copy of your assets, you can append a version number to each of your asset URLs for every new version, which is like fingerprinting your assets.
 This looks something like `app.css?ver=1.0`.